Postal codes in Malta

 Post codes in Malta are seven-character strings that form part of a postal address in Malta.
-Post codes were first introduced in 1991 by the mail operator MaltaPost.
+Post codes were first introduced in 1991 by the national mail operator MaltaPost.
 Like those in the United Kingdom and Canada, they are alphanumeric.

 Format

 Since 2007, Maltese post codes consist of three letters that differ by locality, and four numbers.
 For example, an address in the capital Valletta would have the following postcode: